Hemanthsp999/HousePricePrediction.go/README.md

-### House Price Prediction using Multiple Linear Regression in Go Lang
+### Stock Price Prediction using Multiple Linear Regression in Go Lang

 ## No External Libraries are used for Model building